-The use of customer service gig workers in scaling online customer service is becoming more and more acceptable among large and enterprise online retailers.
+The use of customer service gig workers in staffing online customer service departments is becoming more and more acceptable among large and enterprise online retailers.
 The pandemic has created a need for more scaleable customer support and less fixed costs for retailers and direct-to-consumer brands across all industries.

 The macrotrend of increasing call center attrition across the legacy call center industry along with the rise of on-demand economy & online talent marketplaces－such as Lyft, Amazon Mechanical Turk, Upwork, TaskRabbit, and Airbnb－cannot be ignored.

-If your organization is currently navigating managing remote workforces, here are three benefits of scaling customer service with contract work to support you now and into the future as your business grows:
+If your organization is currently navigating managing remote workforces, here are three benefits of expanding customer service with contract work to support you now and into the future as your business grows:

 1. More Flexibility Means Happier Customer Service Workers

 Customer care agents who work in an on-demand workforce at a company are more likely to be satisfied with their jobs.
 Traditional domestic call centers have always been plagued by high attrition, absenteeism, and minimum wage.
 These factors contribute to low morale among BPO and support agents and often impact the quality of support provided.

 In fact, “lack of flexibility” is one of the main reasons cited for absenteeism in legacy call centers.
 Unsurprisingly, significant levels of staff absence can cause major problems with contact center performance, and, ultimately, the customer experience.